Guide to home buying

 Most solicitors charge a fee (this is usually a percentage of the sale price).
 It's important to get a quote beforehand.

-Once you have a solicitor and we've valued your new home, we'll get things moving with your mortgage.
+Once you have a solicitor, we'll get things moving with your mortgage.
 Once it's approved, we'll send the mortgage offer documents through to you and your solicitor for you to read and sign.

 Quick Tip: If something isn't completely clear, don't be afraid to ask your solicitor.
 Many of the documents you'll be asked to read and sign will be written in unfamiliar legal language.